By: Ranilo Abando (Manila, November 1, 2020) ***

 We can see the goddess Inanna (Ishtar), the goddess of civilization and agriculture, standing on dry land at the left of the sun god’s boat.
 She holds a plant in her hand, as if offering it to Shamash.
 An ear of grain, perhaps barley or wheat, grows from her body, indicating that she is the symbol of the intellectually advanced beings who gifted humanity with agriculture.

 The world serpent compose the extreme back end of the boat, as its body coils down around the stern and at the bottom begins to transition into the winding pattern of the reeds.
 The boat appears to be an elongated composite of a coiled serpent at the back end and the body of a lofty spiritual being at the front end.
-It must be obvious now that this boat represents the human mind column, where the lower portion is predominantly composed of chaos matter (symbolized by the serpent) and the upper portion is predominantly composed of spirit matter (symbolized by the lofty spiritual being).
+It must be obvious now that this boat represents the human mind column, where the lower portion is predominantly composed of chaos matter (symbolized by the serpent) and the upper portion is predominantly composed of spirit matter (symbolized by the fading serpent coils into ordered bundle of reeds).

 The high chaos content of the lower mind causes its “builder” aspect to build a virtual physical world that is also prone to disorder and degeneration – both physical matter and physical energy.
 It is stated in the Second Law of Thermodynamics: the things in this physical world has the natural tendency to change towards more disorder.
 That is the nature of this world that is creating a lot of problems for us.
 The paint of our houses fade over time, foods spoil, our bodies become sick and die, our clothes tear and wear out, etc. The energy of our bodies dissipates into unusable heat energy so we have to eat regularly.
 All of these demand that we work and do labor during most of our waking time.
 We have to constantly fight the metaphorical serpent of disorder (chaos) during the course of our lives, if we want to have an orderly environment and healthy bodies that are conducive to learning and spiritual growth.
 That is why the evolution of life forms over millions of years progresses toward more complexity and greater degree of order, in defiance of the general tendency of non-living things to change toward greater disorder and less complexity.